fumieval/evp-ts/README.md

 - `.default(value)`: Specifies a default value to use if the environment variable is not set.
 - `.secret()`: Marks the environment variable as sensitive, hiding its value from logs.
+- `.optional()`: Marks the environment variable as optional, allowing it to be missing without causing an error.

 ## Generating Help Text